 Number of Connections: While many VPNs do not have a limit, you want to check to see if they do and it covers all the device you want to use on the VPN.

-P2P Blocking: If you use pier to pier file sharing or torrent, you want to make sure the VPN service doesn’t block P2P.
+P2P Blocking: If you use peer to peer file sharing or torrent, you want to make sure the VPN service doesn’t block P2P.

 Speed: Using VPN takes a little bit of overhead.
 Run a speed test to see how much speed you are losing.
 You can find one by searching “internet speed test” in Google.
 You want to make sure there is no bandwidth cap.